NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild

-The exploration policy in this work is implemented using a language model that generates a reasoning step, before choosing an action (\S\ref{sec:background}).
-Since actions in our demonstration set are a result of exploration, corresponding reasoning steps are not generally related to the retroactively generated instruction.
-Thus, for each demonstration in our synthetic demonstration set, we post-hoc annotate every action with a new reasoning step that directly corresponds to the generated instruction.
-Concretely, given every $(\hat{g}, o_i, a_i)$ tuple in our synthetic demonstration set, we prompt a language model to output a suitable reasoning step for choosing action $a_i$ given the instruction $\hat{g}$ and current observation $o_i$.
-We note that such a post-hoc reasoning procedure is similar to \citet{yang2024actre}.
+\paragraph{Post-processing with an Agent Policy.} Actions at each time-step in our our demonstration set are a result of un-directed exploration, and therefore might not be optimal for the retroactively generated instruction.
+Thus, we post-hoc annotate each state with a new action that directly corresponds to the generated instruction.
+Concretely, given every $(\hat{g}, o_i, \tau_{<t})$ tuple in our synthetic demonstration set, we use $\pi_\text{LM}$ to output a suitable action $\hat{a}_i$ given the instruction $\hat{g}$ and current observation $o_i$.